-We recommend using the Exterior and Interior Fine AA presets when rendering with HDRI.
+We recommend you use the presets labled 'Fine_AA' when rendering with HDRI backgrounds.

-Note - These are noticeably slower presets, so it is still recommended that you perform test renders with the interior and exterior "default" presets until you are ready to make a final image.
+Tip - These are noticeably slower presets.
+To save time, make test renders with the interior and exterior default presets and switch to 'Fine AA' when you are ready to make your final image.

 Adding additional HDRI options

-We have a library of approximately 40 HDR backgrounds from HDRI Skies.com available to all users in Podium Browser.
+A library of approximately 40 HDR backgrounds from HDRI Skies.com are available to all SU Podium V2.6 license holders.

-To install an HDR background from Podium Browser, simply click the download icon beneath the thumbnail and it will be available next time you open the Podium HDR interface.
+To install an HDR background from Podium Browser, simply click the download icon beneath the thumbnail and it will be available next time you open the HDR/IBL interface.

 HDR backgrounds are typically 100-350 megabytes apiece and may take several minutes to download.
 These do not need to be downloaded multiple times — after you install a background from Podium Browser it will be permanently available in Podium unless you decide to remove it manually.

 Add additional HDR backgrounds by saving any .HDR image into the HDR folder within the install directory.
 The file path to the HDR backgrounds folder varies depending on SU Podium version and install method.